OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/redmine.md

 # Criteria Configuration
 * If you want to specify conditions for synchronizing an entity between Redmine and the other system to be integrated, you can use the Criteria Configuration feature.
 * Go to Criteria Configuration section on [Integration Configuration](../integrate/integration-configuration.md) page for further details.
-* To configure criteria in Redmine, integration needs to be created with Redmine as the source system.
-OpsHub Integration Manager supports criteria on native queries which are supported by Redmine Rest API.
+* To configure criteria in Redmine, integration needs to be created with Redmine as the source system. <code class="expression">space.vars.SITENAME</code> supports criteria on native queries which are supported by Redmine Rest API.
 The format of criteria query is [Internal Name] = [Value of Id for desired property]
-* Some of the properties on which OpsHub Integration Manager support queries are as follows:
+* Some of the properties on which <code class="expression">space.vars.SITENAME</code> support queries are as follows:
   * Tracker
   * Status
   * Assigned To